-The unity of two families together, namely the family of the bride and the family of the groom, is really a happy event.
+The unity of the family of the bride and the family of the groom is really a happy event.

 Therefore, both families are required to share the happiness, and that is why Islam generally requires a guardian for the bride in most schools of Islamic jurisprudence.

 It does not carry any negative message about the bride; rather, it gives a message that this marriage is a unification of two families together.